pypy/pypy/pypy/doc/getting-started-python.rst

     ../../..
     etc.

+If the executable fails to find suitable libraries, it will report ``debug: WARNING: library path not found, using compiled-in sys.path`` and then attempt to continue normally.
+If the default path is usable, most code will be fine.
+However, the ``sys.prefix`` will be unset and some existing libraries assume that this is never the case.

 In order to use ``distutils`` or ``setuptools`` a directory ``PREFIX/site-packages`` needs to be created.
 Here's an example session setting up and using ``easy_install``::

     $ cd PREFIX